 3. Power Rating

 It is necessary to check the warranties given by different companies.
 Some companies give more warranties and some less.
-You should also check what warranties they cover like Cover labor-related expenses for the very first year or lifetime warranty with labor cost.
+You should also check what warranties they cover like Covering labour-related expenses for the very first year or lifetime warranty with labour cost.

 5. Energy-saving features

 - Variation in speed motor: It increases the efficiency of airflow, as it adjusts its speed according to the requirement.

 - Two-stage cooling: Compressor of the air conditioner comes in two different cooling – high & low.
 It adjusts themselves according to their requirement.
 If it runs on low cooling, it consumes less energy and saves your money.

 - Thermal expansion valves: The valve releases more refrigerant when there is a requirement of more cooling and release less when less requirement of less cooling.
 This saves your energy and money.